Asbestos: History, Types, and Health Risks of Mesothelioma

 - Schools

 Asbestos can be found in many construction materials, such as spray-on insulation and roofing tiles.
 It’s also found around electrical wiring, switch boards and panels, automobile brakes, paint, floorboards, siding and more.
-This is why occupational exposure to asbestos is such a common explanation for the rise of mesothelioma cases.
+This is why occupational exposure to asbestos is linked to the rise of mesothelioma cases.

 Types of Asbestos

 Asbestos falls into two mineral families: serpentine and amphibole.
-There is one type of asbestos in the serpentine family and five types in the amphibole family.
+There is one type of serpentine asbestos and five types of amphibole asbestos.

 Serpentine Asbestos vs. Amphibole Asbestos

 Serpentine fibers are long, curly and layered.
-The only known type of this asbestos is chrysotile.
+The only known type is chrysotile.
 According to the Penn Medicine website, “Chrysotile asbestos is the cause of most cases of mesothelioma.”

 Serpentine asbestos can be found in: